avl/savefile/README.md

  * Support for old versions of the save format
  * Completely automatic implementation using "custom derive".
 You do not have to figure out how your data is to be saved.

+Features savefile does not have:
+ * Support for recursive data-structures

 Features savefile does not have, and will not have:

  * Support for external protocols/data formats.
 There'll never be json, yaml, xml or any other backends.
 Savefile uses the savefile format, period.
  * Support for serializing graphs.
 Savefile can serialize your data if it has a tree structure in RAM, _without_ loops.
  * Support for serializing boxed traits ("objects").
 You can (probably) hack this in by manually implementing the Serialize and Deserialize traits and somehow select concrete types in the deserializer manually.